“Detroit: Become Human” Video Game Review

 On the flipside, though, Detroit: Become Human deserves real praise for avoiding an issue that’s so commonplace that I cut and paste the same paragraph into every relevant review I write: the text isn’t too small to read, thanks to having three size options for its captions: small medium, and large.

-In the end, gamers who hated Heavy Rain and Beyond: Two Souls because of their controls or penchant for story over action will not enjoy Detroit: Become Human either.
+gamers who hated Heavy Rain and Beyond: Two Souls because of their controls or penchant for story over action will not enjoy Detroit: Become Human either.
 Neither will those looking for an action-packed adventure, a unique cyberpunk story, or a less heavy-handed approach to race relations.
 But if you’re okay with the slow pace, the sometimes awkward controls, and the idea that your decisions may require some real thought, you’ll find Detroit: Become Human to be an engaging interactive experience.